CannonLock/PATh-Demo/index.md

 intro_image_hide_on_mobile: true
 ---

-PATh brings together the Center for High Throughput Computing and the OSG in order to advance the nation's campuses and science communities through the use of distributed High Throughput Computing.
+P brings together the Center for High Throughput Computing and the OSG in order to advance the nation's campuses and science communities through the use of distributed High Throughput Computing.